anderson-aristotle/react-components-prop/README.md

 Rather than simply displaying hard coded information, let's make our component more re-usable by passing data to it that it can display.

-The question is, how do we pass data to our `Movie` component without hardcoding it into the component's `render` method?
+The question is, how do we pass data to our `Movie` component without hard coding it into the component's `render` method?

 Find out!
 Try it yourself alongside [this video](https://generalassembly.wistia.com/medias/gchiu63slo) in [this codepen](https://codepen.io/susir/pen/vxWypq) _(note: right click both for new tab!)_